 Cats are also notorious for hiding their injuries and illnesses, so cat owners tend to take them to the vet less frequently.

-Breeds that are known to have predispositions to particular medical issues often cost more to insure, particularly among dogs.
+Breeds that are known to have predispositions to particular medical issues may cost more to insure, particularly among dogs.
 For example, longer dogs, like dachshunds, are unusually likely to develop back issues like intervertebral disc disease (IVDD).
 Flat-faced dogs, such as French bulldogs, are predisposed to breathing and airway issues.
 Additionally, purebred pets are generally more expensive to insure than mixed-breed pets, because they're more likely to suffer genetic medical problems.

 Your pet's age at the time of underwriting also greatly affects your premiums, since older pets are more vulnerable to injuries and illnesses.
 Some insurers actually turn away pets of a certain advanced age.
 Most pet insurance companies reserve the right to increase your premiums annually according to your pet's age, a practice known as birthday pricing.
 The increases can double or even triple your premiums by the time your pet is very old.